How to Pitch Your Digital Marketing Strategy to Your Boss

-When it comes to new marketing opportunities, your first step should be to understand your business goals and how they relate to what you are trying to accomplish with digital marketing.
-Are you looking to grow your market share in your local community?
+When it comes to pitching new marketing ideas, your first step should be to understand your business goals and how they relate to what you are trying to accomplish with digital marketing.
+Are you looking to grow your market share?
 Are you seeing a gap in leads coming through your website?
 Maybe you are having trouble filling open positions at your organization.
-Once you determine the problem you are trying to solve, you can better plan your digital marketing strategy.
+Once you can clearly identify the problem you are trying to solve, you can then better plan your digital marketing strategy.

 2. Define Your Digital Marketing Opportunity

 Your manager will be more likely to find the value in your digital marketing ideas if they know your competitors are utilizing it – and succeeding.
 A competitor analysis can be key in your reasoning for why your company needs to transform its marketing.
 You can use free tools from Moz or SEM Rush to identify your site’s traffic, inbound links and keyword rankings, and compare that information to your top competitors – along with their estimated PPC spend.

 Look at your Google Analytics as well to get the full picture of your current state.
 Where are you visitors coming in?
 Where are they dropping off?
 How much time are they spending on your site?
 Find as much relevant data as you can to show where your opportunity is, then display that information in a format that best shows where your opportunities are.
 Show where you believe your metrics will be in three months, 6 months, and a year’s time.
 Translate those goals into dollars and your digital marketing strategy is shaping up to be a coherent marketing proposal for any executive to see the value in.

 Consider the investment you are asking your Manager to make in digital marketing.
 There’s no doubt that they will want to see some evidence that your marketing proposal has the potential to pay off.
 Research some case studies of similar industries, strategies, or goals and highlight key trigger points that will resonate with your manager.

 Be specific with your research and include detailed results such as: